 Maybe that’s not something to be proud of – I know birders with extinct species on their life lists that regard that fact with a sort of grim pride – but at the very least, I have an answer when someone asks that question.
 And it made that long trip a much more memorable one.

 Nate Swick is a birder.
-He grew up in the midwest but currently makes his home in Greensboro, North Carolina, with his wife and son, who is not yet aware that he is a birder too.
+He grew up in the midwest but currently makes his home in Greensboro, North Carolina, with his wife and two young children, who are not yet aware that they are birders too.
 He has a soft spot for Piping Plovers and loves pelagics even when his stomach doesn’t, which makes him the quintessential Carolina birder.
 When he’s not looking for birds, which is not often, he enjoy music with banjos in it, disc golf, good beer, progressive politics and the St. Louis Cardinals baseball team and he’s not particularly shy about sharing his opinion on any of those things.
 Nate is the managing editor of the ABA blog, helps lead trips for the Wake County Audubon’s Young Naturalist’s Club and he’s the eBird reviewer for the state of North Carolina.
 He writes about birds and birding at The Drinking Bird.

 Clare M's 2014 Year List - 201

 Jochen's 2014 Year List - 184

 Carrie's 2014 Year List - 047

 Jochen's 2013 Year List - 553

 Duncan's 2013 Year List - 430

 Clare M's 2013 Year List - 368